Steiner Traveling Salesman Problem with Time Windows and Pickup-Delivery: integrating classical and quantum optimization: Conclusions and Further Work

 \section{Conclusions and Further Work}

 This work introduces the STSP-TWPD, a novel and practically relevant extension of the classical STSP.
 By integrating time windows, pickup and delivery operations and vehicle capacity constraints within a Steiner graph structure, the STSP-TWPD captures the multifaceted challenges faced in real-world logistics applications such as last-mile delivery, reverse logistics, and time-sensitive distribution.
-To address the inherent computational complexity of this NP-hard problem, we develop two original mathematical formulations: an ABF that extends traditional routing models with temporal and logistical dimensions, and a NBF, a novel modeling approach designed to align with the structure of constrained quadratic models, particularly suited for hybrid quantum-classical optimization.
-Complementing these formulations, we propose the AFGR method, a preprocessing technique that reduces problem dimensionality by eliminating redundant arcs while preserving feasibility, significantly enhancing scalability and solver performance.
+To address the inherent computational complexity of this NP-hard problem, we develop two original mathematical formulations: an ABF that extends traditional STSP models by explicitly incorporating temporal and logistical dimensions, and a NBF, a novel modeling representation for the STSP.
+We also introduce formal mathematical formulations for the STSP-PD and the STSP-TW, which, to the best of our knowledge, have not previously appeared in the literature.
+Furthermore, we propose a reduction method, the AFGR, a preprocessing technique that reduces problem dimensionality by eliminating redundant arcs, while preserving feasibility, significantly enhancing scalability and solver performance.
+We generated an extensive set of benchmark instance classes specifically designed to systematically test the proposed models and solution methodologies under varying levels of complexity.
+We solved the proposed models using classical solver and additionally assessed the feasibility and compatibility of the STSP-TWPD formulations within a hybrid quantum–classical computing framework.
+By implementing our models on D-Wave’s \texttt{LeapCQMHybrid} solver, we provide a proof of concept demonstrating that complex routing problems such as the STSP-TWPD can already be represented and solved, at least for small instances, using emerging quantum optimization paradigms.
+The experimental results demonstrate that the AFGR method can reduce the model size by more than 70\%, while consistently achieving objective values that are equal to or even better than those obtained without AFGR.

-A central contribution of this study is the demonstration of the practical applicability of quantum-classical hybrid computing to complex vehicle routing problems.
-By implementing our models on D-Wave’s \texttt{LeapCQMHybrid} solver, we show that problem instances of realistic size can be effectively tackled using current quantum-accelerated technologies.
-The experimental results confirm the effectiveness of the AFGR method in reducing model size by more than 40\% on average, improving solution feasibility and stability across a wide range of configurations.
-In addition, we introduce a novel and reproducible procedure for generating STSP-TWPD instances, including time windows, service times, and customer demands, filling a gap in the existing literature and enabling systematic evaluation.
-Visual and quantitative analyses highlight how time windows and pickup-delivery constraints distinctly shape route structure, with the full STSP-TWPD model producing the most coherent and operationally feasible solutions.